 We are all familiar with the term heat, and we experience the effect of heat almost every day in our lives.
-As we are so familiar with the topic if we look at the science behind it, heat is basically the form of energy that changes the temperature in any substance.
-Heat involves the transfer of energy from an object or from an energy source to another medium or an object.
+As we are so familiar with the topic if we look at the science behind it, heat is the form of energy that changes the temperature in any substance.
+Heat involves the transfer of energy from an object or an energy source to another medium or an object.
 Heat is represented by the symbol Q and the heat formula is given as;

 M = mass of the body,

 C = specific heat,

 Δ T = temperature difference.